 My regular readers know I like to tell stories to make a point, and today is no exception.
 As you read, you may begin to think I’ve gone off the rails, but soldier on, you won’t be disappointed… I promise.

 Not long ago undertook the job of repainting our kitchen cabinets.
-We re-did our entire kitchen seven years ago, and when we did so, we opted to keep the original 1971, solid wood cabinet boxes, paint them, and enhance them with new doors and drawer faces painted to match.
+We had re-done our entire kitchen years before, and when we did so, we opted to keep the original 1971, solid wood cabinet boxes, paint them, and enhance them with new doors and drawer faces painted to match.

 At first, they looked great, but slowly the wear and tear of four children took its toll on our white-painted cabinets.